 You can use the built-in sounds and loops or import/record your own, and the app’s design means that it’s great for jamming ideas around in real-time.

-This is the sister app to SPC - Music Sketchpad, which can import RD3 loops.
-It features a 303-style synth and drum machine that emulates several classic hardware models (including the 909, 808 and 606).
-You can create tracks via the real-time step sequencer.
+This is the sister app to SPC - Music Sketchpad, which can import RD4 loops.
+It features analogue-style synths (including a 303 emulation) and a drum machine that emulates several classic hardware models (including the 909, 808 and 606).
+You can create tracks via the real-time step sequencer and there's a 4-channel mixer.

 Oliver Wittchow nanoloop